At Presentation House

-Longshoreman, actor, musician, lecturer, poet, activist, environmentalist and First Nations leader.
-Dan George (born Geswanouth Slahoot) is well remembered.
-Raised on the Burrard Indian Reserve #3, the son of hereditary chief George Sla-holt, he spent much of his life working as a longshoreman and logger and did not begin his acting career until in his 60s.
-During the 1960s and 70s Dan George appeared in many television, movie and stage productions in which he worked to promote a better understanding of First Nations people and to challenge their common portrayal on screen.
+Longshoreman, actor, musician, lecturer, poet, activist, environmentalist and First Nations leader; Dan George (born Geswanouth Slahoot) is well remembered.
+Raised on Burrard Indian Reserve #3, the son of hereditary chief George Sla-holt, he spent much of his life working as a longshoreman and logger.
+His acting career began in his 60s (during the 1960s and 70s) when Dan George appeared in many television, movie and stage productions.
+At that time, he worked to promote a better understanding of First Nations people and to challenge their portrayal on screen.
 Although focused on Dan George, the exhibition will also delve into significant events and individuals in the First Nations rights movement in BC and Canada.

 In one of the world’s most spectacular settings, human activity has shaped the environment and has been shaped by it.
 Learn the story of North Vancouver’s rise from an isolated logging town to today’s dynamic urban community.
 The permanent exhibition gallery encapsulates 150 years of history, from pre-contact times to the present, using artifacts and photographs in themed displays to tell the unique story of the community and its people.

 At the Community History Centre